Back to Logging guides

 To understand Vector, imagine it as a pipeline.
 At one end, Vector ingests raw logs and standardizes them into a unified log event format.
 As the log event travels through Vector, it can undergo various manipulations using "transforms" to manipulate and enhance its content.
 Finally, at the end of the pipeline, the log event can be sent to multiple destinations for storage or analysis.

-You can define the data sources, transforms, and destinations in a configuration file at /etc/vector/vector.yaml.
+You can define the data sources, transforms, and destinations in a configuration file.
+When using Docker, this configuration file will be mounted into the container.
 This configuration file is organized into the following components:

 sources: